Utah Valley University: Athletics

 The school mascot is the Wolverine.

 The school mascot is the Wolverine, and the colors are green and white.
-The Wolverines compete in the Western Athletic Conference.
+The Wolverines compete in the Big West Conference for all sports except wrestling in which they compete in the Big 12 Conference.

 The UVU student section was changed to "The Den" in the beginning of the 2017–18 school year.
 It was previously called Mighty Athletic Wolverine League, or "MAWL".

 The Wolverines play their home basketball games in the 8,500-seat UCCU Center.
 The baseball team plays at UCCU Ballpark, a 5,000-seat facility that was also formerly home of the Orem Owlz, a minor-league affiliate of Los Angeles Angels of Anaheim, that competed in the Pioneer Baseball League.
 Track and Field compete at the Hal Wing Track & Field.
 Softball at the Wolverine Field.
 And, Volleyball and Wrestling competed in Lockhart Arena.